garnav/OCindle/README.md

 ### Commands

+#### General Controls
+ * _o_.
+Opens the current set of bookshelves on the user's folder.
+ * _c_.
+Closes the current book.

- * d.
-Goes to the next page.
+Press any non-control key to return to the most recent page.

+#### Page Controls
+ * _d_.
+Next page.
- * a.
-Goes to the previous page.
+ * _a_.
+Previous page.

+#### Changing Colours
+ * _1_.
+Current color <-- black.
+ * _2_.
+Current color <-- red.
+ * _3_.
+Current color <-- blue.
+ * _4_.
+Current color <-- yellow.
+ * _5_.
+Current color <-- green.
+ * _6_.
+Current color <-- purple.

+#### Adding Annotations
- * b.
-Bookmarks the current page.
-A bookmark is displayed on the top right corner
+ * _b_.
+Bookmarks current page.
+A bookmark is displayed on the top right corner.
- * h.
+ * _h_.
 Highlight the current page.
-After pressing this key, the user will be prompted to select a start and end position on the screen respectively.
-The highlight is made in the current color
+The user will be prompted to select a start and end position on the screen.
- * n.
+ * _n_.
 Makes a note on the current page.
-After pressing this key,the user will be prompted to select the letter corresponding to the note.The user will then be prompted on the terminal to write the note.The presence of a note is signified by a dot below the letter the notewas made.
+The user will be prompted to select a location to tether the note and can write the note itself in the terminal.
+A note is denoted by a coloured dot at the tethered location.
- * q.
+ * _q_.
 Erases the bookmark on the current page.
- * x.
+ * _x_.
 Erases the selected highlight on the current page.
- * e.
+ * _e_.
 Erases the selected note on the current page.

- * o.
-Opens the current set of bookshelves on the user's folder.The user is then prompted to select one, then choose and open a book inside it.
-The book is opened to the last saved position
- * w.
-Displays the meaning of the word selected by the user.
-After pressing this key, the user will be prompted to highlight a word, as is done for highlighting.
-If the word meaning exists, it is displayed on a new page.
-The user should press any key besides the ones mentioned in this section to exit the definition page and return to the last read page
+#### Searching for Annotations
- * s.
+ * _s_.
 Searches the current set of notes for the given word.
 After pressing this key, the user will be prompted to enter the search term on the terminal.
-The word is then searched, and if found, displayed on a new page.
-The user should press any key besides the ones mentioned in this section to exit the definition page and return to the last read page
+If found, the corresponding notes will be displayed on a new page.
- * z.
+ * _z_.
 Displays the set of current highlights with their page numbers sorted by colour and then by indices.
-The user will be then be prompted to return to the book: pressing '/' returns to the last read page, while entering a valid page will take the user to that page
+The user will be then be prompted to return to the book: pressing '/' returns to the last read page, while entering a valid page will take the user to that page.
- * m.
+ * _m_.
 Displays the set of current notes with their page numbers sorted by colour and then by indices.
-The user will be then be prompted to return to the book: pressing '/' returns to the last read page, while entering a valid page will take the user to that page
+The user will be then be prompted to return to the book: pressing '/' returns to the last read page, while entering a valid page will take the user to that page.

+#### Searching for Definitions
- * c.
-Closes the current book.
-The user will then b
+ * _w_.
+Displays the meaning of the word selected by the user.
+The user will be prompted to highlight a word.
- * e. prompted to press 'q' to quit the program or 'o' to open another book
- * 1. Change the current color to black.
- * 2. Change the current color to red.
- * 3. Change the current color to blue.
- * 4. Change the current color to yellow.
- * 5. Change the current color to green.
- * 6. Change the current color to purple.

  ## Contributors
 * Raghav Batra (rb698)